follesoe/LayerlessMusicStore/readme.md

 # LayerlessMusicStore Demo Application
-This repository hosts the demo application presented by Tore Vestues and Jonas Follesø in the "*When less is more - Agile web architecture*" talk at NDC2011.
+This repository hosts the demo application presented by Tore Vestues and Jonas Folleso in the "*When less is more - Agile web architecture*" talk at NDC2011.
 The application is a port of (some of) the functionality found in the [ASP.NET MVC Music Store example](mvcmusicstore.codeplex.com).